Currency cards – possibly the best way to manage your money abroad

 There are no major drawbacks but remember to read the full terms and conditions, especially regarding fees.
 When you return home, there may be a fee for redeeming funds and if you leave funds on the card and do not use it for more than 12 months you may be charged an ‘inactivity’ fee.

-There are various companies who offer these cards, but we are working with Caxton FX, and if you have any questions about your application or foreign exchange in general, please email [email protected].
+There are various companies who offer these cards, but we are working with Fair FX, and if you have any questions about your application or foreign exchange in general, please do get in touch with them.